dhrubo55/personal-blog/content/posts/day-52-async-processing-httprequest-s-using-executorcompletionservice.md

         } catch (ExecutionException | InterruptedException ex) { }
     }
 ```
-here to process the request's first create a `ExecutorService`.
+to process the request's first create a `ExecutorService`.
 Passing that pool to `ExecutorCompletionService`.
 Then taking each Callables and submitting them to the ExecutorCompletionService to process.
 As the pool will terminate after processing all callables I check that and take `Future` response from the inner queue of ExecutionCompleitonService and then get the value.